-Most people would probably agree that plants and flowers bloom in certain colors, because, well, they just do.
-And while this may be true for some plant and flower species, one in particular that you have some control over (and can even change) is hydrangeas!
+Most people would agree that plants and flowers bloom in certain colors, because, well, they just do.
+And while this may be true for some plant and flower species, one in particular that you have some control over (and can even change) is hydrangeas.
 How so?
 It all has to do with your soil.

-pH Levels 101
+pH levels 101

-pH Levels and Hydrangeas
+pH levels and hydrangeas

-Changing the Colors of Hydrangeas
+Changing the color of hydrangeas

-Step #1: Check that your hydrangeas can actually change color.
+Step 1: Check that your hydrangeas can actually change color

-Step #2: Measure the pH level of your soil.
+Step 2: Measure the pH level of your soil

-This can be achieved using a simple soil test kit.
-Remember, if you find that your soil has a pH level of 5.5 or lower, you’ll wind up with blue flowers.
-If, on the other hand, your soil has a pH level of 6.5 or higher, you’ll wind up with pink flowers.
-Any soil that has a pH level in between 5.5 or 6.5 will typically see a variation of pink, blue and even purple flowers.
+You can measure the pH level of your soil using a simple soil test kit.
+Remember, soil with a pH level of 5.5 or lower will produce blue flowers, and soil that has a pH level of 6.5 or higher will give you pink flowers.
+With a pH level of between 5.5 and 6.5, you will typically see a variety of pink, blue, and even purple flowers.

-Step #3: Make changes depending on your preference.
+Step 3: Make changes depending on your preference

-Step #4: Monitor the soil.
+Step 4: Monitor the soil